-Delbruck describes in some detail, referring to the researches of Jean Piaget, how the basic notions of the world around us are developed in every child during early infancy through interaction with that world.
-Thus the identity of a piece of matter, its permanence, the association of causes to events as well as the motivation to always look for them, are all slowly learned in the early years from birth onwards.
+Delbruck describes in some detail, referring to the research of Jean Piaget, how the basic notions of the world around us are developed in every child during early infancy through his or

+Jean Piaget 1896-1980 her interaction with that world.
+Thus, the identity of an object, its permanence, the association of causes to events as well as the motivation to always look for them, are all slowly learned in the early years from birth onwards.
 These 'facts' have been obtained through studies in developmental psychology, and it is fascinating to realize that this is how we all grew up!
-For instance: between birth and two years, infants construct the concepts of object, space and causality; between two and five years, the capacity to use symbols to represent objects and events, and to reason from memory and analogy, all develop; from five to ten years, our minds learn to classify and build hierarchies, and the concepts of continuous quantities like weight and volume, and their conservation, arise; it is between ten and fourteen years that the ability for abstract thinking, logical arguments, assertions and consideration of hypotheses that may or may not be true are built up.
-Phylogenesis endows us with the innate capacity to develop these attributes and abilities because if we do develop them we are more likely to survive in the world of middle dimensions.
-This then is the origin of the Kantian a priori categories of thought - thoroughly intertwined with biology in a way Kant could not have foreseen.
+For instance, within two years, infants construct the concepts of object, space and causality.
+Between two and five years, the capacity to use symbols to represent objects and events, and to reason from memory and analogy, all develop.
+From five to ten years, our minds learn to classify, build hierarchies, the concepts of continuous quantities like weight and volume, and their conservation, arise.
+It is between ten and fourteen years that the ability for abstract thinking, logical arguments, assertions and consideration of hypotheses that may or may not be true are built up.
+Phylogenesis endows us with the innate capacity to develop these attributes and abilities because if we do develop them, we are more likely to survive in the world of middle dimensions.
+This then is the origin of the Kantian a priori categories of thought --- thoroughly intertwined with biology in a way Kant himself could not have foreseen.
 At the same time, we realize that many seemingly 'obvious' features of the world around us are features we have slowly learned to recognize.

-It is amusing to mention here the following sentence from the preface to the book Principles of Quantum Mechanics (1930) by Paul Dirac: 'Like the fundamental concepts (e.g. proximity, identity) which everyone must learn on his arrival into the world, the newer concepts of physics can be mastered only by long familiarity with their properties and uses.'
+It is interesting to mention here the following sentence from the preface to the book Principles of Quantum Mechanics (1930) by Paul Dirac,

+Like the fundamental concepts (e.g. proximity, identity) which everyone must learn on his arrival into the world, the newer concepts of physics can be mastered only by long familiarity with their properties and uses.